wghammock/top-albums/README.md

 retrieve the different albums we want to showcase on our website.
 We can leverage the iTunes album library to help populate our own inventory.

+## Instructions - Set Up
+For the purposes of this documentation is assumed that you are running Unutu.
+Before getting started, please ensure your system has composer and docker installed.

+NOTE:: It may be neccessary to turn off any services blocking ports.
+For example:
+sudo service apache2 stop
+sudo service postgresql stop

+## Instructions - Running

+• $ alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail'
+• $ sail up
+• $ sail artisan migrate

+Quick Start
+Use the artisan seed command to get started quickly and create an admin user without needing to register
+• $ sail artisan db:seed
+User: admin@admin.com
+Pass: #nAxFG3cs%W4He657t&TntWCy

 ## Base Requirements For All Levels

 Create an API endpoint that can retrieve the top 100 albums based on the json feed here: